Exploring a data-fusion approach for holistic pricing decisions

 - Stage 3: Holistic Revenue Management Analysis

-Blend all available data sources with advanced analytics and conduct in-person wargaming exercises
+Blend all available data sources with advanced analytics and conduct business wargaming exercises

 - Stage 4: Dynamic Holistic Revenue Management

 On this journey, you’ll move from a ‘traditional’ approach with single data sets, to a pricing strategy that combines, then blends, and eventually automates the integration of all data sources.